Discover indicators

 #> # ℹ 2 more variables: subcategory_key <chr>, category_name <chr>

-Often, you may have an topic area that you are interested in
+There may be a specific topic area you are interested in exploring.

 ha_subcategories()